ivanilves/lstags/README.md

 # lstags

-*Compare local Docker images with ones present in registry.*
+* *Compare local Docker images with ones present in registry.*
+* *Get insights on changes in watched Docker registries, easily.*
+* *Facilitate maintenance of your own local "proxy" registries.*

+**NB!** [Issues](https://github.com/ivanilves/lstags/issues) are welcome, [pull requests](https://github.com/ivanilves/lstags/pulls) are even more welcome! :smile:

 ## Why would someone use this?
 You could use `lstags`, if you ...